Wathisa/Wathisa/README.md

 - Former Web Designer with experience in website layout and graphic design
 - Interested in clean UI, simple user experience, and useful web applications
-- Enjoy learning step by step and improving through real projects
+- Enjoy learning step by step and improving through hands-on projects

 ---